The-Soft-Robotics-Forum/fluidic-machine-bestiary/README.md

 # Associated work
 The Flex Printer is an open-source 3D printing platform which makes printing ultra-flexible elastomers easy, reliable, and fast.
 It's one of the best ways to quickly get up and running, printing and experimenting with your own soft machines.
 You can find out more on the [Flex Printer repository](https://github.com/The-Soft-Robotics-Forum/flex-printer).

-# How to contribute
+## How to contribute
-Complete beginner guide for forking github repo and contributing.
-If you have prior experience, skip to [Step 6](#Step-6:-Pull-Request)
+This is a beginner guide for forking github repositories and contributing to project.
+If you have prior experience, skip to [Step 6](#step-6:-pull-request).

-### Step 1: Fork the Repo
+### Step 1: Fork the repo
-1. Click the "Fork" button in the top-right corner of the page - [1](https://www.freecodecamp.org/news/how-to-fork-a-github-repository/)
+1. Click the "Fork" button in the top-right corner of the page - [1](https://www.freecodecamp.org/news/how-to-fork-a-github-repository/).
-2. Chose where to fork the repository
+2. Chose where to fork the repository.
 ### Step 2: Clone your forked repo
 1. Go to your forked repo and copy the URL that appears when the green code button is clicked.
-2.  open a terminal on your computer and run `git clone [URL]` [2](https://www.gitkraken.com/learn/git/problems/github-how-to-fork)
+2. Open a terminal on your computer and run `git clone [URL]` [2](https://www.gitkraken.com/learn/git/problems/github-how-to-fork).
 ### Step 3: Create a branch
-1. navigate to your recently cloned repo on your pc via terminal
+1. Navigate to your recently cloned repo on your pc via terminal.
-2. `git checkout -b [NEW_BRANCH_NAME]` where new_branch_name is the name you wish to give your branch
+2. `git checkout -b [NEW_BRANCH_NAME]` where new_branch_name is the name you wish to give your branch.
 ### Step 4: Make changes
-1. make your desired changes to the part files keep note of the voron naming scheme and be consistent
+1. Add the new components to the appropriate subdirectory, following the [part naming scheme](part-naming-scheme).
+Please make sure you upload the .step file (and, optionally, an .stl mesh as well).
-2.  run `git add .`
+2. Run `git add .`
-3. run `git commit -m "a detailed message of the changes you have made"`
+3. Run `git commit -m "a detailed message of the changes you have made"`
-### Step 5: Push Changes and Create a pull request.
+### Step 5: Push changes and create a pull request
 1. `git push origin [NEW_BRANCH_NAME]`
-2. go to your fork on the github website and select compare and pull request
+2. Go to your fork on the github website and select compare and pull request.
-3. fill in the pull request details
+3. Fill in the pull request details.
 ### Step 6: Pull Request
 - Provide a clear and concise title for the pull request.
 - Include a detailed description of the components you are contributing.